nikhelk/VRC-3142A-CHANGE-UP-TANK/README.md

     - Our mentor, Dave
     - jpearman
     - the Unofficial VEX discord, especially the folks from 5225A, Lachlan, hotel, tabor, theo etc.
+    - the FRC Discord Server and WPI lib